BorHan-U/An-Exploratory-Data-Analysis-on-Traffic-Accident-in-Germany/README.md

 •	Finally RUN the cells to perform data analysis.
 In case of further details, you may refer to guidelines in markdown    file at jupyter notebook.

 ### License t###
 The project is under license from MIT.
-For more details about license, explore the [LICENSE] File.
+For more details about license, explore the [LICENSE](https://gitup.uni-potsdam.de/uddin2/project_rse_824909/-/blob/main/LICENSE?ref_type=heads)

 ### Citation t###

-In case, if you are a user of this resources and software, please cite using [Citation], citation.cff file
+In case, if you are a user of this resources and software, please cite using [Citation](https://gitup.uni-potsdam.de/uddin2/project_rse_824909/-/blob/main/CITATION.cff?ref_type=heads), citation.cff file

 ### Contact Information ###
 Feel free to reach out to me, if necessary, through my Git.Up [Md Borhan Uddin] (https://gitup.uni-potsdam.de/uddin2).